Please see below the profiles of the people leading Prince Regent Street Trust.

 This requires the ability to clearly communicate, and implement, complex financial strategies to stakeholders without comprising the efficiency of the organisation.

 CEO / Head of School Improvement

-Currently in my third year, serving as Head teacher at Hartburn Primary School, I have lead many school improvement initiatives over my twenty three year career.
+CEO of the Trust I have previously served as Head teacher at Hartburn Primary School, I have lead many school improvement initiatives over my twenty five year career.
 Prior to my current position, I was a non-teaching Deputy Head teacher of an outstanding stand-alone Academy of five hundred pupils in Middlesbrough.
 I was a strategic lead in the implementation and conversion to academy status in 2014.
 Upon my appointment to Hartburn in Sept 2015 rapid school improvement was necessary.
 Sharing my vision with key stakeholders, I worked closely with other senior leaders and governors to rapidly improve provision.
 Our results at Hartburn over the past two years have improved dramatically, we are delighted to be 3rd in Teesside in the Gazette best schools guide.
-We are all extremely proud of this year’s outstanding results and our dramatic improvements since 2015.

 Advisory Head of School Improvement